• Skip to primary navigation

 • All-purpose flour: You can substitute half with white whole wheat flour or almond flour for added flavor and moisture.

 • Pineapple: It adds moisture and sweetness.
 Finely chop it to ensure even distribution throughout the cake.
-You may substitute with applesauce or mashed bananas.
+You may substitute it with applesauce or mashed bananas.

 How to make this recipe